JennEYoon/datasciY/scipy2020/xarray-tutorial.md

 110m 18s
 Time when question was addressed
 When you have a chance, maybe during next break, can you go over the main selling point of XArray again?
 Crowdsource bumped me into Python tutorial while I was waiting, and I didn't realize it until 20 minutes into this tutorial. :-(
-Stephan Hoyer Xarray is useful for adding generic labels like dimension names and coordinates to your NumPy arrays
+  * Stephan Hoyer Xarray is useful for adding generic labels like dimension names and coordinates to your NumPy arrays
   * Metadata, labeling.
 Sits on top of numpy, pandas - for calculations, matplotlib, bokeh (hvplot syntax) - for plotting Dask for parallelism.
 Mostly reads from data files in various formats, hdf5, it's own format...
     Specify chunks in 512x512 minimum tile size AWS.
 Usually around 100 MB size.
+  * Plotting - initial pass use xarray for convenient features (auto-labelling axis, labels, colorbar), then use matplotlib for customization. ax = ax, then set each item.
+Pass-through all of matplotlib methods.

 Is it possible to compute quantiles?
 Kenneth